xhpwn/HackSaw/README.md

 # Project HackSaw_v1.0
+By bucket (Anubhav Saxena)

-For bucket's (Anubhav Saxena) homebrew projects and security testing.
+For bucket's homebrew projects and security testing.

-<b>NOTE</b> : This is version 1.0, only to test speed in Unix shell environment.
+<b>NOTE : This is version 1.0, only to test speed in Unix shell environment.</b>
 <br>Version 2.0 will be a different algorithm, much more secure than this.

 Custom encryption and decryption algorithm script built on custom substitution set, uses user's custom encryption key.